ciscoheat/sveltekit-superforms/README.md

 <SuperDebug data={$form} />
 ```

 Edit the fields and see how the `$form` store is automatically updated.
-It even displays the current page status in the right corner.
+The component also displays the current page status in the right corner.

 ## Posting - Without any bells and whistles